kdgdkd/ramiho/README.md

 ## Usage

-The normal setup for ramiho would be on a headless Raspberry Pi, connected to a network with LAN or WIFI and operated through SSH... plus a number of musical devices connected to it's USB ports.
+The normal setup for ramiho would be on a headless Raspberry Pi, connected to a network with LAN or WIFI and operated through SSH... plus a number of MIDI devices connected to it's USB ports.
 If this is your case, you may consider taking the following steps:
-- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); I use **111**, so I can use it with an external numeric pad
+- create a useful alias to acess ramiho (**nano /home/pi/.bash_aliases**); mine is **111**, so I can use it with an external numeric pad
 - habilitate ssh connexion to your Raspberry Pi (**sudo raspi-config**)
 - auto-connect to WIFI network (**sudo nano /etc/wpa_supplicant/wpa_supplicant.conf**)
 - define a static IP address for the Raspberry Pi (**sudo nano /etc/dhcpcd.conf**)
 - on Raspberry Pi OS, set File System Overlay to be able to turn the device on and off with a power switch, without corrupting the SD card (**sudo raspi-config** then Performance/Overlay File System)

-I suggest you take a look at Neuma Studio's [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).
-It is a very good project, and it is a very useful guide covering most of the steps above.
+Most of these steps are covered in Neuma Studio's [Raspberry Pi as USB/Bluetooth MIDI Host](https://neuma.studio/rpi-midi-complete.html).

 ### with terminal front
 When you launch ramiho without arguments, it will open ramiho's terminal front.
 In English, it should look like this: